 Living arrangements, access to food and travel schedules are some of the most forgotten aspects of food planning.
 These rely on the athlete or individuals ability to make healthy choices based on what is presented to them and their discipline.
 This is where knowing basic knowledge of nutrition come to an advantage.

-There is lost to learn about nutrition and applying it to life, but the easiest way to start is with the basics and continue to learn.
+There is lots to learn about nutrition and making practical applications for daily life.
+The easiest way to start is by learning the basics.